gomorpheus/morpheus-docs/support/troubleshooting/app.rst

             #.
 Eclipse Memory Analyzer (https://www.eclipse.org/mat/) as an example

                 .. important:: Warning - This takes a ton of local RAM depending on size of hprof file.
-If neededm edit the eclipse.ini to increase the available ram to -Xmx30720m (30GB)
+If needed, edit the eclipse.ini to increase the available ram to -Xmx30720m (30GB)

         #.
 Example stack track the analysis uses: